Martín Serna: Activism

 Serna studied political science at Southern Colorado State College (SCSC), and received his bachelor's degree from the University of Colorado Denver.
 He then began law school to pursue legal knowledge in support of the Chicano community.
 While at SCSC, he inititated the student groups United Mexican American Students (UMAS), Students for a Democratic Society (SDS), Chicanos for Action, and Movimiento Estudiantil Chicano de Aztlán (MEChA).

 He played a key role in La Raza Unida and LRU Service Agency, Barrio Coalition Group, Counseling, Remedial, Education, Cultural Enrichment de la Raza (CRECER), Chicano Recreation Program, Salado Improvement District, and the Barrio Batos Against Dope.

 His work with La Raza Unida was extensive.
 Serna was frustrated by Colorado politicians ignoring the problems that Chicanos faced except during elections when "they come around, put on a sombrero, eat a taco, and say, 'Buenos dias.'
 Those days are over...
 The Chicano people are coming alive and I think everyone will be surprised when they see how many votes La Raza Unida candidates will get election day."

+Serna ran for Congress in Colorado's 3rd district on the Raza Unida ticket in 1970.
 His platform supported guaranteed income, free education, and changing Anglo attitudes about minorities.

-Serna ran for the U.S. house of representatives in 1970, representing the 3rd congressional district of Colorado as a member of the La Raza Unida party.
-He co-authored the first draft of the platform for the party that was adopted statewide.
+He co-authored the first draft of the platform for the Raza Unida Party that was adopted statewide.

 He was in the Los Angeles Moratorium against the Vietnam war in August 1980, and was arrested with 23 other Chicanos from Colorado.
 He was one of the Colorado 23 who were arrested in California on August 30, 1970.

 In 1971, he organized the La Raza Unida party convention featuring 600 delegates from 12 states.

 In 1970, he organized students at SCSC to remove Coors beer from the school pub.
 He organized a boycott of the Pueblo Star Journal and the Chieftain, the two major news publications in Pueblo, because of their poor coverage of Chicano-related events and news.
 He walked 120 miles to Denver to expose the plight of farmworkers.

 He worked as Project Coordinator with the Latin American Research and Service Agency (LARASA) in Denver at the time of his death.

 He planned the first Cinco de Mayo celebration and 16th de Septiembre events in Pueblo, as well as the first ceremony of Las Pasadas.